The Australian Boxherd is a hybrid breed where the Australian Shepherd is crossed with the Boxer.

 He’s a large dog with a distinctive head proportionate to his body.
 His muzzle is also proportionate to his skull.

 He has a soft and dense coat that is waterproof.
-It can be a variety of colors, with or without white markings.
+It can be a variety of colours, with or without white markings.
 He requires regular brushing with a bristle brush to keep his coat beautiful and healthy-looking.

 Bathe your Australian Boxherd only when needed.
 When doing so, use a mild or hypoallergenic soap to avoid allergies or irritation to his skin.